KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/continuous_integration.rst

 Using the CircleCI cloud-based continuous integration system
 ------------------------------------------------------------
-Follow these instructions to CircleCI to continuous test a GitHub repository
+Follow these instructions to use CircleCI to continuously test a GitHub repository

 #.
 Log into `CircleCI <https://circleci.com>`_ using your GitHub account
 #.
 Click on the `Projects` tab
 #.
-Click the `Add a project` button
+Click the `Add Project` button
 #.
-Click the `Build` button for the selected repository
+If you see multiple organizations, click on the `KarrLab` button
 #.
+Click the `Follow Project` button for any repository you want to compile and test on CircleCI
-Add a CircleCI configuration file, ``/path/to/repo/.circleci/config.yml``, to the repository to instruct CircleCI what execute within each build.
+#.
+Add a CircleCI configuration file, ``/path/to/repo/.circleci/config.yml``, to the repository to instruct CircleCI what to execute within each build.
 This includes the following instructions

   * Which container/virtual machine should be used to run the build.
 We are using a custom container so that little additional software needs to be installed to test our code.
 See the `Linux containers tutorial <building_linux_containers>` for more information about how to create and use custom Linux containers.
   * Which GitHub repository to checkout.